Kinark/Materialize-stepper/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+* THANK YOU [Materializecss framework](http://materializecss.com/) FOR EVERYTHING!
 * THANK YOU [MDL-Stepper](https://getmdl.io) FOR IDEAS AND A LITTLE OF CSS!